ailuroken/Data-Streaming-Project/README.md

 # Data Streaming Project

 A serverless data pipeline that fetches articles from the Guardian API, processes them, and publishes to an SQS queue using AWS Lambda and Terraform.
+Only the free tier API key provided by the Guardian is needed.
+The application is written in python and the articles are published in JSon format.

 [The Guardian documentation](https://open-platform.theguardian.com/documentation/)
 ---